Acehnese local government system

 Due to its designation as a Special Autonomous Province, the Indonesian province of Aceh has a local government system that is distinct from other provinces, which can trace its origin to the Aceh Sultanate that existed from 1496 to 1903.

 Local administrative structure

 The local government of Aceh consists of the following levels, organized in descending order:

 Lembaga Wali Nanggroe Aceh

 The Lembaga Wali Nanggroe Aceh (lit.
 'Institution of Head of State of Aceh') is a provincial-level government designation.
 In the Malay language, it is referred to as "Negeri".
 A nanggroë is led by a raja (monarch) or a wali (chief), who has the title Paduka Yang Mulia (lit.
 "His Excellency").
 However, since Aceh is led by a governor in the current Indonesian legal system, currently the Wali Nanggroë is merely a ceremonial designation, kept as one of the symbols of Acehnese culture.

 Sagoë

 Sagoë is the regency-level government.
 A sagoë consists of mukims (lit "areas"), the latter of which currently function as subdistricts.
-A sagoë is led by Ulèëbalang (or Hulubalang in Malay, literally means "general"), whose title is Teuku or Ampon.
+A sagoë is led by ulèebalang (or hulubalang in Malay, literally means "general"), whose title is Teuku or Ampon.